 10. Layered bob

 A long, voluminous bob like Teri Hatcher’s is great for adding movement and texture to round out the narrowness of her face.
-If you’ve got curly hair get some layers cut it to stop it looking too poofy on top.
+If you’ve got curly hair, get some layers chopped in to avoid it looking too poofy on top.

-Kim Kardashian proves textured mid-length hair is super stylish!
-Ask your hairdresser to cut in layers that rest on your cheekbones around the front – this can help your face appear shorter in an instant!
+For a flattering mid-length cut, ask your hairdresser to cut in layers that rest on your cheekbones around the front, like Jennifer Aniston – this can help your face appear shorter in an instant.

-Longer full fringes are great hairstyles that suit a long face as J-Lo proves.
+Longer fuller fringes, aka curtain bangs, are great hairstyles that suit a long face - as J-Lo proves.
 They cover the area between your hairline and brow removing several inches off your face length easily.